gahanson/gahanson.github.io/README.md

 Resume website

-Provides a dynamic version of my resume, download links to both a one page and detailed version in pdf format.
+Provides a updated version of my resume, download links to both a one page and detailed version in pdf format.